︎ ︎ ︎

 Riyadh, Saudi Arabia

-This tension between embodiment and disappearance is mirrored in Mesh: Prelude to Spectre System, a vinyl print depicting elongated, contorted hands in mid-motion.
-Reflecting the elasticity of rubber, these hands blur the boundaries between body and space, symbolizing the spectral traces of labor and its enduring imprint on contemporary realities.
+This tension extends in Mesh: Prelude to Spectre System, a vinyl print of elongated, contorted arms suspended in mid-motion.
+Reflecting the elasticity of rubber, these hands blur the boundaries between body and environment.
+They gesture toward the ghostly residues of labour, tracing how its impact lingers across temporally, spatially, and materially, imprinting itself onto the lived conditions of the present.